Looking for an eCommerce platform for your online store? Wondering which platform to select from Shopify and

 As your business grows, you can hire an in-house development team to create custom plugins and extensions to integrate with WooCommerce.
-That way, you can easily add any functionality on your eCommerce site without any hassle.
+That way, you can easily add any functionality to your eCommerce site without any hassle.

 The Winner: WooCommerce is the winner.
 We tried adding custom apps on Shopify and it’s extremely difficult.
 However, WooCommerce integrates easily with any custom plugins and you can also upload your own custom add-ons through WordPress.
 Being an open-source software, the flexibility it offers is incomparable.

 Any business, whether it’s online or not, grows with time.
-With the growth comes new challenges and you need more resources to help you manage the business.
+With growth comes new challenges and you need more resources to help you manage the business.

 Both Shopify and WooCommerce were built to handle heavy traffic sites and unlimited customer orders.
-However, there’s always differences to consider in the platform you choose to create your online store.
+However, there are always differences to consider in the platform you choose to create your online store.
 You’ll need a platform that allows you to scale your business smoothly.

 Scalability – Shopify

 Shopify is a simple platform that helps you start your online business with their Basic plan.
 When your business grows, you can upgrade to a plan with more options and features.
 The best part of Shopify is that you don’t need to manage updates, security, or the performance of your online store.

 You can rely on Shopify for your growing business as they take care of your uptime, website backups, speed optimization, and more.
 If you want to be extra careful about your online store, then you can use their enterprise service that comes with Shopify’s Plus plan.

 These Shopify plans are expensive but they reduce the work on your part and you can focus solely on your business’ growth.
 You also don’t need to hire a team to manage your site, which means no additional costs to build a proper setup for website management.
 However, you’ll need to plan long-term growth to cover the expenses you’re paying to Shopify every month.